orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### purchase

 Purchasing is the mechanism to take over the Orb.
 With Harberger tax, the Orb can always be purchased from its holder.
 Purchasing is only allowed while the holder is solvent.
 If not, the Orb has to be foreclosed and re-auctioned.
 Purchaser is required to have more funds than the price itself, but the exact amount is left for the user interface implementation to calculate and send along.
-Purchasing sends sale royalty part to the beneficiary.
+Purchasing sends royalty part to the beneficiary.

 *Requires to provide the current price as the first parameter to prevent front-running: without current price requirement someone could purchase the Orb ahead of someone else, set the price higher, and profit from the purchase.
-Does not modify last invocation time, unlike buying from the auction.
+Does not modify `lastInvocationTime` unless buying from the creator.
 Does not allow purchasing from yourself.
-Emits PriceUpdate() and Purchase().*
+Emits `PriceUpdate` and `Purchase`.*

 ```solidity